Frequently Asked Questions about Penn State Great Valley's Master of Finance Program

 Q: Is the GMAT or GRE required?

 Either the GMAT or GRE will be accepted for admission.
-Applicants holding an M.B.A., J.D., C.P.A., C.F.A.® or doctoral degree are not required to submit standardized test scores.
+Applicants holding an M.B.A. from an AACSB accredited program, J.D., C.P.A., C.M.A, C.F.A.® or doctoral degree are not required to submit standardized test scores.

 Q: When can I apply?